oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

-Once you click login, you'll be redirected to `/login` The oidc-middleware will intercept that `/login` request, and redirect the user to Okta's hosted sign-in page where they'll be prompted for their email address and password The user will then enter their credentials, and log in They will then be redirected back to your local website, where the oidc-middleware library will again intercept the request, create a session for the user, and log them in Finally, they will be redirected to the dashboard page (`/dashboard`), where your route code will run and echo their basic information back to them
+Once you click login, you'll be redirected to `/login` The oidc-middleware will intercept that `/login` request, and redirect the user to Okta's hosted sign-in page where they'll be prompted for their email address and password.
+The user will then enter their credentials and log in.
+They will then be redirected back to your local website, where the oidc-middleware library will again intercept the request, create a session for the user, and log them in.
+Finally, they will be redirected to the dashboard page (`/dashboard`), where your route code will run and echo their basic information back to them.

 Here's what each of the pages looks like in the flow: